uibk-dps-teaching/ps_cpp_2020/assignment1/README.md

 ### `lit merge`

 This command initiates a merge with the currently checked out commit and the specified commit.
-A merge is only initiated if there are no un-commited changes.
+A merge is only initiated if there are no un-committed changes.

 Auto-merging files that have been touched in both branches is not supported.
 If a file has been modified in both branches, the whole file is treated as a conflict.